monchrome/monchrome/README.md

 - Delivered architectural design and implementation of fintech & issuer Billing service at Visa Inc.
 - Delivered architectural design and implementation of fintech authorizations for allowing usage of VISA APIs.
 - Devised the architecture of CRVAgent (a tool that will fix CVE's for containerized applications.)
-- Implemented architectural design, implementation of sandboxing content uploads before they are deemed secure for further distribution
+- Implemented architectural design, implementation of sandboxing content uploads before they are deemed secure for further distribution.
-- Designed the overall arcitecture and implementation of authZ model for Salesforce Opportunity Scoring
+- Designed the overall arcitecture and implementation of authZ model for Salesforce Opportunity Scoring.
 - Designed the overall arcitecture and implementation of authZ model for global model trainings and allow cross tenant data collection into global model usage.
-- Designed solution for allowing all microservices to use AWS STS token and gain access to only requested resources on AWS S3
+- Designed solution for allowing all microservices to use AWS STS token and gain access to only requested resources on AWS S3.
-- Designed solution for tenant org migrations from one AWS region to another
+- Designed solution for tenant org migrations from one AWS region to another.
 - Devised the entire architecture of automated Fuzzers for CRM Soap APIs.